 But what about using ceiling fans during the winter?
 Generating a wind chill effect is only going to make you colder.
-Thankfully, by performing one simple task and setting your ceiling fans to operate in reverse (clockwise), you can use them to help circulate the warm air in a room, save energy, and increase your comfort.
+Thankfully, by setting your ceiling fans to operate in reverse (clockwise), you can use them to help circulate the warm air in a room, saving energy and increasing your comfort in the process.

 Setting Ceiling Fans to Run Clockwise

 If your ceiling fan is capable of operating in reverse, it will have a small toggle switch on the side.
-Make sure your ceiling fan is off.
+In order to adjust the direction that your fan is turning, first make sure your ceiling fan is off and then locate the toggle switch.
 Flip the switch and turn your ceiling fan back on.
 It should now be turning in the opposite direction.
 Instead of pushing air down and creating a wind chill effect, the fan’s blades should be forcing air up.

 Choosing the Right Ceiling Fan and Installing it Correctly